kenmoini/multiverse-of-multicluster-madness/README.md

       - spoke-rhacm-config/ (cluster-role=spoke-cluster)
       - spoke-rhacs-securedcluster/
       - spoke-idp/
+      - root-ca/ (vendor=OpenShift) sets up a root CA for all clusters
       - global-rbac/ (allows our users to get access to what they need)
       - hoh-secret-courier/ (copies secrets from NS on HoH to other OCP clusters' NS')